-Nothing beats a hot cup of tea in the morning or an ice-cold glass of water in a hot day, as long as there is no toothache after the first sip.
-The fault in this case rests solely on tooth hypersensitivity.
+Nothing beats a hot cup of tea in the morning or an ice-cold glass of water on a hot day, well, as long as there is no toothache after the first .sip.
+The toothache in this case rests solely on tooth hypersensitivity.
+Below we’ll discuss about it

 Which factors cause tooth hypersensitivity?

-All teeth are comprised of dentin, which is a tissue covered with the enamel.
+All teeth are made of dentin, which is a tissue covered with enamel.
 If the enamel is destroyed or decayed and the dentin becomes exposed, the tooth will become painful.

 Preventing Enamel Damage and Hypersensitivity

-Tooth enamel damages are irrecoverable and irreversible, and can only be prevented.
+Tooth enamel damages are irrevocable and irreversible, and can only be prevented.

 The best suggestions for dental and oral hygiene and preventing hypersensitivity are as follows: